iNomaD/vk-post-inspector/README.md

 #Getting Started
 Release is situated in `dist` folder.
 Java 8 is required!

-Run jar with `java -jar vk-post-inspector-jar` or .bat file. `conf.properties` file should be edited to set parameters of the parser shown below.
+Run jar with `java -jar vk-post-inspector-jar` or `start.bat` file.
+Initially, `conf.properties` file should be edited to set parameters of the parser shown below.

 1. `ownerId` (required) - id of the group that contains the post
 2. `itemId` (required) - id the post